Courtland9777/villianous-ite/README.md

 - Backend coverage ≥85%, frontend ≥80%

 ---
-Released under the MIT license.
+This project is licensed under the PolyForm Noncommercial License 1.0.0.
+See LICENSE for details.